pstackebrandt/ModernWeb/tasks/Exercise-14-2-times-tables-blazor-component.md

 - Use

 ## Bugs
-- [ ] Title should be visible once only if the component is used on a page like Home.razor
+- [X] Title should be visible once only if the component is used on a page like Home.razor
+- [x] Alignment of numbers is not correct
+- [x] Result is not aligned